dayraarocho/dayraarocho/README.md

-👋🏻 Hi, I’m @dayraarocho
+👋🏻 Hi, I'm @dayraarocho.

-👩🏻‍💻 I’m interested in Computer Programing.
+👩🏻‍💻 I have a strong passion for computer programming.

-🌱 I’m currently taking a College class on HTML, CSS and web desig.
-As well ad compeltimg the freecodecamp Responsive Web Design course.
-I also have some Udemy courses Im looking forward to completing as well.
+🌱 Currently, I'm enrolled in a college program focused on Web Development & Design.
+Additionally, I'm actively progressing through the freecodecamp Responsive Web Design course.
+I'm excited about completing Udemy courses covering HTML, CSS, and JavaScript in the near future.

-I also have been learning some Swift on my own by wathcing Youtube course.
+🚀 I'm also self-learning Swift through YouTube courses, expanding my programming horizons.

-💞️ I’m looking to continue to learn and grow in the Programing world.
+💡 My journey in the programming world is all about continuous learning and growth.
+Looking forward to what's ahead!

 <!--
 **dayraarocho/dayraarocho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.